-Afterschool, summer learning, out-of-school time, and “third space” programs re-imagine how, where and when our young people learn.
-Youth spend only 20% of their waking hours in school.
+Afterschool, summer learning, out-of-school time, and “third space” programs re-imagine how, where, and when our young people learn.
+Youth spend approximately 20% of their waking hours in school.
 How they invest the other 80% of their time in the third space–when they are not at home or at school–is a game changer.
 Studies show affluent youth experience 6,000 more hours of enrichment and learning compared to their low-income peers by the 8th grade.
 High quality afterschool learning hours can turn this inequity around.

 Decades of research show that afterschool programs help kids learn, grow, and avoid risky behaviors.
 Programs spark interest in learning so students attend school more often, get better grades, and improve their behavior in class.
 Through new learning experiences, young people discover what they love to do and gain the skills they need to land that first job.

 Keep Kids Safe: Across Vermont, 1 in 4 kids are alone and unsupervised from 3 to 6 p.m.
 These are the hours when juvenile crime and victimization peak.
 In addition to keeping kids away from drugs and other risky behaviors after school, afterschool programs can build protective factors that prevent substance use disorders from occurring–such as connectedness, self-control, self-confidence, adult mentors, and quality peer relationships.

 Inspire Learning: Studies demonstrate that more consistent time spent in afterschool activities during the elementary years is linked to narrowing the academic achievement gap.
 In a longitudinal study, income differences in math achievement were eliminated for students who had consistent afterschool activities across their K-5 years.
 Studies also show that those in out-of-school time programs have better grades, attendance, behaviors, and college/career attainment.